kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ### Service Account

-Simply add the service account name in the file.
-There is already a value present so overwrite with your value defined above.
+Make sure to add the service account name to the `values.yaml` file.
+Since a value is already present, overwrite it with your value defined above.

 ```yaml
 ### Global Deployement